Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation

 In addition to fine-tuning baselines, we also compare against existing structured pruning approaches for low-rank adaptation.
-Gradient-based pruning includes our method, which jointly optimizes parameter updates and pruning structure, as well as the widely used importance-score pruning strategy (Eq.~\ref{grad_important_score}) employed in LLM-Pruner~\citep{ma2023llm}.
-Activation-based pruning determines the pruning structure based on input activation statistics (Eq.~\ref{problem_reconstruction}), as exemplified by ZipLM~\citep{kurtic2023ziplm} and SparseGPT~\citep{frantar2023sparsegpt}.
-We further include comparisons with other classical pruning strategies~\citep{sun2023simple, han2015learning}, along with one-shot pruning, which are reported in Appendix~\ref{APP_oth_methods}.
+Gradient-based pruning includes our method, which jointly optimizes parameter updates and pruning structure, as well as the widely used importance-score pruning strategy employed in LLM-Pruner~\citep{ma2023llm}.
+Activation-based pruning determines the pruning structure based on input activation statistics, as exemplified by ZipLM~\citep{kurtic2023ziplm} and SparseGPT~\citep{frantar2023sparsegpt}.